 5 units, 5 hours lecture (GR or P/NP) This course is equivalent to two years of high school study.
-Acceptable for credit: CSU, UC

 Introduction to elementary Chinese: Pronunciation, grammar, sentence patterns, practical vocabulary, and aural-oral exercises in speaking and understanding Mandarin Chinese or Pu Tong Hua.
 1107.00